shellytalis/policy-model-tutorial/textAssets.md

 title: textAssets
 nav_order: 3
 ---
+The file `textAssets.js` contains all of the text assets found in the web components (Including but not limited to - the text inside buttons, titles, etc).

+This file contains text assets for each language of the chosen model.
 Each model has its own languages.
-To add or remove a language, you need to modify this file - `textAssets.js`.
+To add or remove a language, to change the text of a button or title - you must modify this file - `textAssets.js`.

+### Pay Attention!

+Modifying this file is not optional.
+This file being fully updated is a must for the web component to run at all.

 **How to find the languages available for a model?**